Public Employees' Pension Reform Act

 In addition, for the 2020 calendar year, there is a cap on pensionable compensation of $126,291 for members who participate in Social Security and $151,549 for members who don't.
 Both limits are subject to increases in the Consumer Price Index.

-Under PEPRA, new retirement benefit formulas were created for members hired on or after January 1, 2013.
-We require employers to provide those members with the Member Reciprocal Self-Certification Form (PERS-EAMD-801) (PDF) to correctly determine their retirement benefit enrollment level.
+For PEPRA members (enrolled on or after January 1, 2013), we require employers to provide the Reciprocal Self-Certification Form (CalPERS-1187) (PDF) for each new enrollment in CalPERS.
+This is used to correctly determine the member’s retirement benefit enrollment level.

-Note: You must complete a form for each new employment under CalPERS.
+• You must complete a new form for each new enrollment under CalPERS.

 Classic Formulas